I blinked myself out of a hazy snooze and squinted at my vibrating phone. It was the call I had been waiting for, but secretly dreading.

 The offer was, indeed, a good one.
 I would make mediocre money but I would be doing something I loved.
 I would be living in New York City and I would be learning and working with some of the best in the industry.
 I could have been a relative success story—the type you hear about where you show up homeless in New York and actually make something half-decent of yourself.
 I could envision the next two years of my life and I could see them taking me to some very exciting places in my career.

 On the other hand, Beijing was calling.
 I would be living in a luxury hotel, expenses covered, working at a brand new bar with an up-and-coming consulting group.
-It was a six-month contract and I would get to travel.
+It was a six-month contract and I would get to travel back to one of my favorite places on earth.

 And I would make enough money to be able to travel even more extensively after that.